Pepperi-Addons/papi-sdk/README.md

 ## Contributing
 Contributions to this package are encouraged strongly.

-To contribute commit your changes to a seperate branch, and then create a PR at https://github.com/pepperi-addons/papi-sdk.
+To contribute commit your changes to a separate branch, and then create a PR at https://github.com/pepperi-addons/papi-sdk.

 Before submitting your PR make sure:
 - That your branch compiles `npm run compile`
 - That your branch follows this repo's linting guides `npm run lint` You can fix most linting issues by running `npm run fix-lint`.
 Make sure that these scripts do not return an error or warning.
-- That you increment the version number for your changes to be published, according to the specfications above.
+- That you increment the version number for your changes to be published, according to the specifications above.

 To increment the package version: